decibling/whitepaper/content/en/docs/earning-while-listening/guide-to-staking.md

 ---
-title: "Guide to staking"
+title: Staking guide
 draft: false
 weight: 630
+lastmod: 2023-01-04T08:36:30.117Z
 ---

-Users will use the Token issued by Decibling to stake.
+Users will use the token which is issued by Decibling (FROY) to stake into the pools from their wallets.

+Users can choose one of two Pool Types to stake their FROY into.
+Or users can choose both.

-The Pool Owner themselves can also stake into their own Pool to increase the staking volume and thereby getting more value in the future.
+The artist (owner) of the Artist Pool can also stake FROY into his/ her/ their owned pool.

+The higher the staking volume of FROY, the bigger the return amount.